ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 There are two libraries which adds support for development of Vaadin applications in Grails.

+ - com.vaadinongrails:grails-vaadin-plugin - adds all required jars on class path and hooks into Grails context and makes it possible to run Vaadin application instead of Grails .gsp files.
+ - com.vaadinongrails:vaadin-gradle-plugin -

 ### Before you start

 Before you start, make sure you have Java installed on your machine.
 If not, follow the [instructions by Oracle](how to install java, oracle).